The Patriot-News

-The Patriot-News is the largest newspaper serving the Harrisburg, Pennsylvania, metropolitan area.
+The Patriot-News is the largest newspaper serving Harrisburg–Carlisle metropolitan statistical area in central Pennsylvania.
 In 2005, the newspaper was ranked in the top 100 in daily and Sunday circulation in the United States.
 It has been owned by Advance Publications since 1947.

 On August 28, 2012, the newspaper's publisher announced that it would shift to a three-day print publication schedule beginning January 1, 2013, and expand its digital focus on its website, PennLive.com, and social media platforms.
-This followed similar moves at other Advance Publications-owned publications.
+This followed similar moves at other Advance Local-owned publications.
 It is published Sundays, Tuesdays and Thursdays.
-Also, as of May 4, 2015, LNP, a seven-day newspaper based in Lancaster, Pennsylvania, is printed in the same facility as The Patriot-News.

 History

+19th century

 The Patriot-News officially traces its history to March 4, 1854, with the founding of The Daily Patriot.
 Its heritage dates, however, to December 1820, involving a weekly newspaper named The Pennsylvania Intelligencer.
 In 1855, The Patriot bought the Democratic Union, successor of the Intelligencer, and merged them into The Patriot & Union.
 It was a weekly paper, but published three days a week when the legislature was in session.
 It became a daily publication again in 1868 as The Morning Patriot, changing its name to the Harrisburg Daily Patriot in 1875 and dropping Harrisburg from its masthead in 1890.
+For many years, The Patriot-News was infamous for an editorial printed by its predecessor, The Patriot & Union, on November 24, 1863, in which it dismissed the Gettysburg Address as "silly remarks" that should disappear into "a veil of oblivion."

+20th century

 The other half of the paper began in 1917 as The Evening News.
 In 1947, both papers were bought by Edwin Russell, with financial backing from the Newhouse chain, forerunner of Advance Publications.
 Later that year, the Newhouse chain assumed majority ownership, though Russell remained as the papers' driving force until his death in 2001.
 In 1996, The Patriot and Evening News merged into a single morning paper, The Patriot-News.

-For many years, The Patriot-News was infamous for an editorial printed by its predecessor, The Patriot & Union, on November 24, 1863, in which it dismissed the Gettysburg Address as "silly remarks" that should disappear into "a veil of oblivion."
+From 1953 to 1980, The Patriot and The Evening News were operated alongside south-central Pennsylvania's ABC affiliate, WTPA.
+That station was sold to Times Mirror with the rest of the Newhouse television division in 1980 and is now WHTM-TV, owned by Nexstar Media Group.

+21st century

+In 2019, The Patriot-News was a founding member of Spotlight PA, an investigative reporting partnership focused on Pennsylvania.

 On November 14, 2013, The Patriot-News issued a retraction, saying the Patriot & Union editorial board failed to recognize the "momentous importance, timeless eloquence, and lasting significance" of the Gettysburg Address, and claimed that this failure was so egregious "that it cannot remain unaddressed in our archives."
 The retraction received considerable national coverage; NPR and Fox News Channel interviewed several of the paper's editors.
 Deputy opinion page editor Matthew Zencey said the 150th anniversary of the Gettysburg Address was the perfect time to ask, "Gee, can you believe what rock heads ran this outfit 150 years ago?"

-From 1953 to 1980, The Patriot and The Evening News were operated alongside south-central Pennsylvania's ABC affiliate, WTPA.
-That station was sold to Times Mirror with the rest of the Newhouse television division in 1980 and is now WHTM-TV, owned by Nexstar Media Group.

-In 2019, The Patriot-News was a founding member of Spotlight PA, an investigative reporting partnership focused on Pennsylvania.